Activating Your Milk Kefir Grains

 - A fine mesh strainer

-Step 3
+Step 3 - Take a break!

 Gently massage the kefir with a spatula until only the grains are left in the strainer.
 Now this is important – hang on to your little grains!!
 Their work has only just begun!

-Step 6
+Step 6 - Repeat

-When can you start eating the kefir?
+When can you start drinking the kefir?

 Once your kefir grains are settled into their new home and your kefir is thickening within 24 hours, give it a little sniff test!
 If it smells tangy and like fresh yogurt, pop it in the fridge to set for a couple hours and then dig in!
 If it smells funky, hold off and keep making small batches until it is thickening and smells like delicious yogurt.